Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Related Work

-Understanding and mitigating bias in LLMs remains a critical focus in AI research.
+Understanding and mitigating \textbf{bias in LLMs} is a critical focus.
 Studies have identified biases in cultural alignment, stereotype reinforcement, and demographic disparities across applications such as chatbot interactions, hiring, and political decision-making \citep{tao2024cultural, bai2024measuring, eloundou2024first, guo2024hey, kotek2023gender, Fang2023BiasOA, nghiem-etal-2024-gotta, hu2024generative, fisher2024biased, beatty2024revealing}.
-These biases often stem from data selection and filtering, persisting through iterative training\citep{navigli2023biases, naous-etal-2024-beer, lyu2023pathway, seshadri2024bias, zhang2024will,gallegos2024bias}.
+These biases often stem from data selection and filtering, persisting through iterative training\citep{navigli2023biases, naous-etal-2024-beer, lyu2023pathway, zhang2024will, kumar2025no, steed2022upstream}.
 Various mitigation strategies, including anonymization and post-hoc adjustments, have been explored with mixed effectiveness \citep{giorgi2024explicit, Liang2021TowardsUA, beatty2024revealing}.
-Unlike prior work, we focus on the biases introduced by synthetic data during LLM fine-tuning, a phenomenon distinct from bias propagation through natural language corpora.
-While previous studies have examined bias amplification in iterative training \citep{wang2024bias, zhang2024will} and potential benefits of bias \cite{chen2024understanding,chen2024slight}, our work systematically investigates how different synthetic data generation strategies shape bias dynamics, offering new insights for designing fairer AI systems.
+Differently, we focus on the biases introduced by synthetic data during LLM fine-tuning distinct from bias propagation through natural language corpora.
+While previous studies have examined bias amplification in iterative training \citep{wang2024bias, zhang2024will} and potential benefits \citep{chen2024understanding,chen2024slight}, we systematically investigate how different synthetic data generation strategies shape bias dynamics, offering new insights for designing fair systems.